Moya/Moya/Readme.md

 ```

 and then specify `"Moya"` as a dependency of the Target in which you wish to use Moya.
-If you want to use reactive extensions, add also `"ReactiveMoya"` or `"RxMoya"` as your Target dependency respectively.
+If you want to use reactive extensions, add also `"ReactiveMoya"`,`"RxMoya"` or
+`"CombineMoya"` as your target dependency respectively.
 Here's an example `PackageDescription`:

 ```swift